 Besides impacting the human body organs, heroin use disorder also has a substantial impact on how an individual lives their life.
 It can result in:

 ● Disturbed Relationships: An individual with heroin dependence can never form stable relationships.
 Because they are always under the influence of the drug, they like to spend their time alone and, as a result, neglect important relationships around them.
+Heroin addiction often causes significant strain on loved ones and family members, who may struggle to provide support and maintain healthy boundaries.

 ● Financial Crisis: Addiction, whether it is to heroin or any other drug, is expensive.
 Those suffering from the condition may often go to any lengths to satisfy their urges.
 Such individuals may get involved in theft, debt, or vandalism to obtain the finances to fuel their addiction.
 The impact of addiction varies greatly depending on personal circumstances, including substance use and mental health.